At the Project:

 hurt.
 Get comfortable handling nestlings.
 You'll be doing it a lot.
 Also get used to

 being defecated on!
-Don't take it personally, it's a reflex.
+Don't take it personally, it's a nestling's reflex.

-And don't worry about the adults flying around screaming and diving on you.
+And don't worry if the adults fly around overhead, and scream and dive on you.
 After

 you've counted the young and any unhatched eggs, returned the young to the box,

 and moved off to the next, the parents will settle back down again.

 What happens within an egg shortly before hatching starts?

 - The embryo grows to the point where it takes up nearly all the space.

 - It positions its body so its head is at the large end of the egg next to the air

 - A few days before hatching it uses its bill to poke a hole through the

 membranes into the air space.
 Now it can begin to breathe with its lungs,